 Learn how to add Fluentd to receive logs, events or auditing logs.

-Customize platform settings such as logo, title etc.
+Customize platform settings such as logo and title.

-Learn how to gracefully shut down your cluster and how to restart it.
+Learn how to gracefully shut down your cluster and restart it.